Owners

 • Kialee Deschenes

-Hip Hop Director
+Director, Hip Hop

 Kialee has a passion for watching students reach their full potential both on and off stage as both humans and dancers.
 She pushes her students to be the best she knows they can be even when they don’t see their own potential.
 She hopes to reach as many dancers as possible and encourages an environment of kindness, perseverance, hard work, and dedication.